 Reimagining School Funding

-Boston Public Schools is starting the process to reimagine the school funding model.
-This work will update the method used to determine school level allocations of funds.
+Boston Public Schools is starting the process to reimagine the school funding policy to ensure our shared values are clearly communicated in the allocations to school budgets.

 We ask the Boston community to join us in this process and use this site as the central hub to find updates, see scheduled engagement events, engage in REPT development, and connect with the project leads.